dvdvideo1234/TrackAssemblyTool/readme.md

 `Enable physgun snap` that you must check.
 This makes the server to perform some traces relative to the active points of the piece and search for other pieces to snap to.
 If the snapping conditions are present, it will snap the trace piece on physgun release at that end, which the server trace hits.
-Check the [wiki page](https://github.com/dvdvideo1234/TrackAssemblyTool/wiki/Additional-features#physgun-snapping-feature) for more information.
+Check the [wiki page][ref-phys-snap] for more information.

 #### Can you tell me how to read the physgun snap legend drawn on the screen ?
 Easy.
 Here are some things to know for never getting confused with this: